Rangiya: Etymology

-The word Rangia has been derived from "Randiya" ("Ran" means 'war' and "Diya" means 'to give') i.e. a place where war happened between Boros and Bhutanese.
+The word "Rangiya" is believed to have been derived from the local term "Randiya".
+According to local folklore, "Ran" means 'war' and "Diya" means 'to give', indicating that Rangiya was a place where a conflict or battle took place between the Boro people and Bhutanese communities.

 History

 In Ancient times it was part of Ancient Kamrup, and subsequently included in Kamapitha division of Kamarupa Kingdom.
 In modern times, Rangiya is part of Kamrupi cultural region.

 Geography

 Rangiya is located at 26.47°N 91.63°E. It has an average elevation of 39 metres (128 feet).
-The river Borolia flows through the heart of the city.
+Rangiya covers of area 9.6 square kilometres.
+The river Baralia flows through the heart of the city.